 Renal complications include 1,3:

 - cyst haemorrhage or infection-resulting in acute pain

 - cyst rupture: resulting in retroperitoneal hemorrhage

-Additionally, patients with ADPKD may develop renal cell carcinomas (RCC) which typically manifest as atypical renal cysts.
+Additionally, patients with ADPKD have a 50x increased risk of renal cell carcinomas, which typically manifest as atypical renal cysts 10.
 Sarcomatous change in these tumours, is thought to be more frequent than in non-ADPKD related tumours 2.